polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-metadata.md

 }
 ```

-The hexadecimal string in `result` field wraps the runtime metadata in SCALE format.
+The hexadecimal string in the `result` field wraps the runtime metadata in SCALE format.
 Go to [Low-level Data Format](overview/low-level-data-format.md) page to learn how to decode different types and get more information about the specification and implementations.

 Our hex blob starts with a hard coded magic number `6d657461` which represents *meta* in plain text.
 The next piece of data shows the version number of the metadata, here we are using `04` to represent version 4.
 We already mentioned that runtime metadata is composed by available modules.
-In our case we have 9 modules, after shift 9 in binary representation two bits to the left, we get `24` in hex to represent the length of the array.
+In our case we have 9 modules.
+After shifting 9 in binary representation two bits to the left, we get `24` in hex to represent the length of the array.

 The remaining blob encodes the metadata of each module.
 Learning more about decoding different types in the [struct](https://substrate.dev/rustdocs/v1.0/srml_metadata/struct.ModuleMetadata.html), please refer to the [reference docs](https://substrate.dev/rustdocs/v1.0/srml_metadata/index.html) and [Low-level Data Format](overview/low-level-data-format.md) page.